adam-p/yesterday-i-learned/random.md

 1. There is a global unified postal service body called the [Universal Postal Union](https://en.wikipedia.org/wiki/Universal_Postal_Union).
 The Union creates a framework and standards so that ALL countries can exchange mail freely without forming individual contracts with every other country. - [source](https://www.reddit.com/r/explainlikeimfive/comments/4o4t7z/-/d49oo7a)
 1. [Oktoberfestbier](https://en.m.wikipedia.org/wiki/Pale_lager#Oktoberfestbier_.2F_M.C3.A4rzen) is a real trademarked term for Oktoberfest beer.
 1. Windows 10 sucks so much because [Microsoft fired its QA department](http://www.networkworld.com/article/2453929/microsoft-subnet/would-microsoft-really-cut-its-qa-department.html).
+1. [Minimum payment means nothing](http://moneyfacts.co.uk/guides/credit-cards/what-is-a-minimum-payment-on-a-credit-card240211/).
+Pay as much as you can over and above the minimum payment.
+1. The [Eurozone](https://en.wikipedia.org/wiki/Eurozone) is a strict subset of the EU; it is the zone that (only) uses Euros.
+1. Rohypnol does not have a single hydroxyl group on it.
 1.

 [abdulapopoola]: http://abdulapopoola.com/2015/05/11/code-is-poetry-5-steps-to-bulletproof-code/